 When your home feels small, cluttered, and claustrophobic, you need to start thinking about removing any unnecessary items (or junk) from each room.
 By taking away accessories and items that hold no function, or sentimental value; you’ll be able to start clearing the environment, which will open it up.
 It’s worth doing a little research and looking into some strategies to declutter a small space or a larger room so that the interior flows well, and you’re not hanging on to items that you don’t need.

 If you’re feeling like taking on a challenge and feel like a more extreme approach, and you feel you are living in one small room of the house, which happens to be next door to a room you rarely use, think about knocking down a wall (or two).
 By knocking through to the next room and creating a larger open plan living area; you’ll have increased the space and light to the room, which will be a breath of fresh air to your home.
 It will also allow you to redesign the space using your furniture and accessories, without too much structural or building work.
-Make sure you look into reputable companies to come and assist you and make the most of a much more open and fresh way of living.
+Make sure you look into reputable companies to come and assist you.
+Make the most of a much more open and fresh way of living.

-If taking a sledgehammer to your walls feels like a bit too much, then think about taking some of the artwork and photos down and moving them elsewhere to make room for a sizable mirror.
+If taking a sledgehammer to your walls feels like a bit too much, then think about taking some of the artwork and photos down.
+Move them elsewhere to make room for a sizable mirror.
 By creating an area with a large reflection, the room can feel like it expands beyond the wall, and will often double the feeling of space.
 The individual photos and art that you took off the wall earlier can still be displayed; but, think about consolidating them into one multi-aperture frame or a collage.
 The clean lines of fewer pictures on the wall will also help to bring cool tranquility to your environment.
 There are always simple and effective ways to freshen up your interior; you just need to find what’s right for you, your family, and your home environment.